ePages-de/epages-devportal/_posts/2021/2021-09-16-5-most-valuable-things-i-learned-in-my-10-plus-year-career.md

 Patterns like MVC, Strategy, Bridge, Adapter, Singleton are almost common knowledge for a developer.
 But there is a lot more to software architecture than this.
 For example, in modern software architecture, you have to integrate a lot of external services instead of implementing them by yourself.
-There are lots of ways to do this (e.g. Webservice based solutions, file-based integrations, and more can be found in this [book](https://www.amazon.de/Patterns-Enterprise-Application-Architecture-Addison-Wesley-ebook/dp/B008OHVDFM/ref=rvi_1/){:target="_blank"}).
+There are lots of ways to do this (e.g. Webservice based solutions, file-based integrations, and more can be found, for example, in this [book](https://www.martinfowler.com/books/eaa.html){:target="_blank"}).
 Choosing the right (also technical) solution or pattern can base on many factors.
 One of the biggest influences you have on your decision is based on the purpose and size of the software.
 There are huge differences between [B2B](https://en.wikipedia.org/wiki/Business-to-business){:target="_blank"}, [B2C](https://en.wikipedia.org/wiki/Direct-to-consumer){:target="_blank"}, [B2G](https://en.wikipedia.org/wiki/Business-to-government){:target="_blank"} or [C2C](https://en.wikipedia.org/wiki/Customer_to_customer){:target="_blank"} applications.